fluxninja/aperture/docs/content/get-started/integrations/flow-control/sdk/go/manual.md

 ---

 <a href={`https://pkg.go.dev/github.com/fluxninja/aperture-go`}>Aperture Go
-SDK</a> can be used to manually set feature Control Points within a Go service.
+SDK</a> can be used to manually set feature control points within a Go service.

 To do so, first create an instance of ApertureClient: